wtsi-hgi/hgi-vault/doc/design.md

 * Within these respective directories, hardlinks of marked files will exist in a structured way.
 Specifically:

-  * The hexidecimal representation of their inode ID will be broken out into 8-bit words (padded, if necessary).
+  * The big-endian hexidecimal representation of their inode ID will be broken out into 8-bit words (padded, if necessary).
 All but the least significant word will be used to make a heirarchy of directories, if they don't already exist.
 (If the inode ID is less than 256, then no heirarchy need be created.)

   * In the lowest child directory, the file will be hardlinked, having a filename equal to the least significant word, concatenated